raw-tiff/raw/README.md

 ** Before you begin **

-Keep in mind DNG is an evolution of TIFF, a decades old file format that has been receiving extensions for as long as it exists.
+Keep in mind TIFF is a decades old file format that has been receiving extensions for as long as has existed.
 It's full of idiosyncrasies and I strongly encourage you to read the following specifications before proceeding:

 - TIFF Revision 6.0 Final - June 3, 1992
 - TIFF Technical Note 1: TIFF Trees